jackpal/FourChanAPI/README.md

 # Features

+- Typesafe URLs for
+  - the 4chan API (FourChanAPIService.Endpoint)
+    - the experimental 4chan mobile search API (FourChanAPIService.Endpoint.search)
-- Typesafe URLs for the 4chan API (FourChanAPIService.Endpoint) and web site.
+  - the 4chan web site.
 (FourChanWeb.Endpoint)
-- Codable structs for all the 4chan API data.
+- Codable structs for all the 4chan API result types (e.g. Post).
+  - the structs implement Identifiable where possible.
+- Helpers for making network requests in a variety of styles:
+  - using closures.
+  - using Combine publishers.
+  - using SwiftUI ObsevableObjects.

 # Usage